 - Have Fun: After planning all the details of the event, it’s time to relax and enjoy!
 Preparing everything ahead of time allows you to be refreshed and excited as you celebrate with your guests.
 So let the dishes sit until tomorrow and have fun!

 You can go into as much or as little detail as you want using our party planning checklist for many events, but when it comes to planning a wedding and wedding reception, you’ll likely need to really get in the weeds with the planning.
-Don’t make the mistake of leaving too little time: wedding planning should start at least six months in advance, and many couples start a year or more ahead of time.
+Don’t make the mistake of leaving too little time: wedding planning should start at least six months in advance, but many couples start a year or more ahead of time.
 There are more vendors to work with, more people involved in the planning, and generally many more details to consider.
 Here are a few other things to keep in mind when planning a wedding:

 - Ceremony and Reception: Where you say your vows may not be the same place you will party later on.
 That means that you will need to book both places.
 Make sure that you do that first!